Best Toddler Snacks

 Protein

-• Chicken and turkey, boneless, skinless and cooked thoroughly, cut into small pieces without stringy parts or cartilage
+• Chicken, boneless, skinless and cooked thoroughly, cut into small pieces without stringy parts or cartilage

 • Deli meats